yetanotherco/yet-another-bridge/README.md

       - Starknet Goerli: `0x01b2111317EB693c3EE46633edd45A4876db14A3a53ACDBf4E5166976d8e869d`
       - Starknet Sepolia: `0x07d3550237ecf2d6ddef9b78e59b38647ee511467fe000ce276f245a006b40bc`
       - Starknet Mainnet: `0x014bf62fadb41d8f899bb5afeeb2da486fcfd8431852def56c5f10e45ae72765`
+   - SN_ESCROW_OWNER is the only one who can perform upgrades of the smart contract.
+If not defined, this value will be set (in deploy.sh) to the deployer of the smart contract.

 2. Declare and Deploy: We sequentially declare and deploy the contracts, and connect it to our Ethereum smart contract.

-### First alternative: automatic deploy and connect of Escrow and YABTransfer.
+### First alternative: automatic deploy and connect of Escrow and YABTransfer

    ```bash
       make starknet-deploy-and-connect